GSI-Xapiens-CSIRO/TF-Infra-GASPI/atlantis-gxc/HOW-TO.md

-# Atlantis Dynamic Deployment System
+# Atlantis Dynamic Deployment System for GXC

 A comprehensive, dynamic deployment system for managing multiple AWS environments using Atlantis, Terraform, and OpenTelemetry-based infrastructure.